Rishabh-108/Projects/README.md

 # Projects
-This repo showcases some of the JavaScript projects I worked on personally using vanilla JavaScript, HTML and CSS.
+This repo showcases some of the JavaScript projects I implemented and worked on from the Udemy, 'The Complete JavaScript Course: From Zero to Expert!' by Jonas Schmedtmann.